-Pattern builders allows you to safely use user-input or unsafe data that might contain regular expression special characters.
+Prepared Patterns allow you to confidently use user-input or unsafe data that might contain regular expression special characters.
 It's also integrated with Automatic Delimiters, so they're quoted with regard to the delimiter that was chosen automatically for you.

-There are two entry points for building patterns:
+There are two entry points for prepared patterns:

 You can read about each of them in the next section, but for now, let's cover the basics.